ICTU/testx/README.md

 - [Additional keyword packages](#additional-keyword-packages)

 ## What is testx?
-Testx is a library for executing keyword driven tests with Protractor.
+Testx is a library for executing keyword driven tests with Protractor. @ictu/testx is a fork maintained and used by ICTU (www.ictu.nl).
 It provides a very simple abstraction for writing logicless test scripts.
 A **testx** test script is just a list of steps, that are executed in sequence.
 Each step performs an action and/or checks the state of the application under test against expected conditions.
 This intuitive concept makes the tests easy to write and read.
 While **testx** is built on top of Protractor it does not require programming knowledge.
 For example:

 in Protractor you do: